-At her arrival in Brazil, little did Archillina Bo, by then already known as Lina Bo Bardi know about the impact this would have on her architectural career.
-Brazil being the home to most of her works as an architect, Lina Bo Bardi was a foreigner herself in this country when she arrived.
-However although she was born in Italy, in many written documents, she is nowadays considered most representative for the Brazilian architecture of the 20th century.
+At her arrival in Brazil, little did Archillina Bo, by then already known as Lina Bo Bardi knows about the impact this would have on her architectural career.
+Brazil is the home to most of her works as an architect, Lina Bo Bardi was a foreigner herself in this country when she arrived.
+However although she was born in Italy, in many written documents, she is nowadays considered most representative of the Brazilian architecture of the 20th century.

 Five years after her arrival in Sao Paulo, Lina had completely established herself in the country, having obtained Brazilian nationality and finished construction works for her first most important work: A Casa de Vidro (The Glass House), where she would live with her husband.
 Her best-known works, beyond the Glass House, completely different in style and scale include the MASP (Museu de Arte de São Paulo- São Paulo Museum of Art) and the SESC (Serviço Social do Comércio – Business Social Service), built between the late 1950s and the late 1970s.

 It was, however, not until soon after her death (1992) that her works started getting attention outside the country of Brazil, albeit still nowadays the lack of visibility is attributed to them, as it is sadly the case for many female architects.
 She is an inspiration for many of them, despite the fact that she distanced herself from the feminist movement, claiming she never felt discriminated for being a woman in Brazil, after having worked for more traditional architects in Italy.

 Although her works challenge conventional categorization into architectural styles, they vividly reflect and explain her ideology, style, and philosophy.
 As an architect, Lina Bo Bardi showed enhanced sensitivity towards defining diffuse boundaries and breaking established limits.
 Throughout her career, modernity and tradition were equally balanced in her works.